-The MSW in Hong Kong largely goes to two landfills via a network of transfer stations which further compact the MSW leading to a more efficient haulage of waste.
-Hong Kong has no wet or dry Material Recovery Facilities (MRFs), meaning any recyclables which are pulled from the waste stream is done due to their intrinsic value and or because of some of the programs mentioned below.
-Due to Hong Kong's size and the current waste infrastructure (focused on landfilling), little professional recycling capability exists.
-As such collection and recovery rates for primary packagings are low, and like all markets getting verifiable data in a timely manner on collection, recovery and recycling rates are challenging.
+The MSW in the Hong Kong SAR largely goes to two landfills via a network of transfer stations which further compact the MSW leading to a more efficient haulage of waste.
+The Hong Kong SAR has no wet or dry Material Recovery Facilities (MRFs), meaning any recyclables which are pulled from the waste stream is done due to their intrinsic value and or because of some of the programs mentioned below.
+Due to the Hong Kong SAR's size and the current waste infrastructure (focused on landfilling), little professional recycling capability exists.
+As such collection and recovery rates for primary packagings are low, and like all markets getting verifiable data in a timely manner on collection, recovery and recycling rates is challenging.

 In 2013, the Environmental Protection Department (EPD) published a Blueprint on the Government's waste strategy for 2013 to 2022.
-The blueprint was updated in late 2020 under the title of "Waste Blueprint for Hong Kong 2035".
+The blueprint was updated in early 2021 under the title of "Waste Blueprint for Hong Kong 2035".
 The document sets out vision of "Waste Reduction · Resources Circulation · Zero Landfill", the strategies, goals and measures to tackle the challenge of waste management up to 2035.
+More recently, the EPD released in 2021 the Hong Kong's Climate Action Plan (2050), setting out various strategies and actions to achieve carbon neutrality before 2050, including measures for waste reduction.

-The Producer responsibility scheme (PRS) in Hong Kong is a key policy tool in Hong Kong's waste management strategy.
+The Producer Responsibility Scheme (PRS) in Hong Kong is a key policy tool in Hong Kong's waste management strategy.
 Enshrining the principle of "polluter pays" and the element of "ecoresponsibility", the PRS concept requires relevant stakeholders including manufacturers, importers, wholesalers, retailers and consumers to share the responsibility for the collection, recycling, treatment and disposal of end-of-life products with a view to avoiding and reducing the environmental impacts caused by such products at the post-consumer stage.